How to Become a General Nurse Practitioner

 What Is the Job Outlook for Nurse Practitioners?

-The Bureau of Labor Statistics reports that employment for nurse practitioners (as well as nurse anesthetists and nurse midwives) is expected to grow 26% by 2028.
+According to the BLS, overall employment for nurse practitioners (as well as nurse anesthetists and nurse midwives) is expected to grow 45 percent from 2020 to 2030.
 This is much faster than all other occupations.

-Are You Ready to Start Your Career as a General Nurse Practitioner?
+Are You Ready to Start Your Career as a Nurse Practitioner?

-If you enjoy the autonomy of treating and diagnosing patients, but without the hassle of spending years in medical schools and residency, becoming a nurse practitioner might be the perfect role for you.
+If you enjoy the autonomy of treating and diagnosing patients but don’t see yourself spending a decade in medical school and residency, becoming a nurse practitioner could be the perfect career for you.

-If you’re ready to take the next step towards becoming an general nurse practitioner, you can start by earning your MSN degree at Eagle Gate College.
+If you’re ready to take the next step toward becoming a nurse practitioner, you can start by earning your MSN degree at our sister college, Eagle Gate College.

 Click here to learn more about our MSN program, as well as our MEPN program.